-Reductions or changes in Medicare funding could have a material adverse effect on the future operating results of the operators of our facilities, including UHS, which could, in turn, materially reduce our revenues and net income.
+Reductions or changes in Medicare and Medicaid funding could have a material adverse effect on the future operating results of the operators of our facilities, including UHS, which could, in turn, materially reduce our revenues and net income.

 On January 3, 2013, the American Taxpayer Relief Act of 2012 (the "2012 Act") was signed into law.
 The 2012 Act postponed for two months sequestration cuts mandated under the Budget Control Act of 2011.
 The postponed sequestration cuts include a 2% annual reduction over ten years in Medicare spending to providers.
 Medicaid is exempt from sequestration.
 In order to offset the cost of the legislation, the 2012 Act reduces payments to other providers totaling almost \$26 billion over ten years.
 Approximately half of those funds will come from reductions in Medicare reimbursement to hospitals.
 Although the Bipartisan Budget Act of 2013 has reduced certain sequestration-related budgetary cuts, spending reductions related to the Medicare program remain in place.
+On

-On December 26, 2013, H.J.
+December 26, 2013, H.J.
 Res.
 59, the Bipartisan Budget Act of 2013, which includes the Pathway for SGR Reform Act of 2013 ("the Act"), was signed into law.
 In addition, on February 15, 2014, Public Law 113-082 was enacted.
-The Act and subsequent federal legislation achieves new savings by extending sequestration for mandatory programs - including Medicare - for another three years, through 2024.
+The 2012 Act and subsequent federal legislation achieves new savings by extending sequestration for mandatory programs - including Medicare - for another three years, through 2027.

 The 2012 Act includes a document and coding ("DCI") adjustment and a reduction in Medicaid disproportionate share hospital ("DSH") payments.
 Expected to save \$10.5 billion over 10 years, the DCI adjustment decreases projected Medicare hospital payments for inpatient and overnight care through a downward adjustment in annual base payment increases.
 These reductions are meant to recoup what Medicare authorities consider to be "overpayments" to hospitals that occurred as a result of the transition to Medicare Severity Diagnosis Related Groups.
-The reduction in Medicaid DSH payments is expected to save \$4.2 billion over 10 years.
+The reduction in Medicaid DSH payments was expected to save \$4.2 billion over 10 years.
 This provision extends the changes regarding DSH payments established by the Legislation and determines future allotments off of the rebased level.
+On February 9, 2018, President Trump signed into law H.R.
+1892, The Bipartisan Budget Act of 2018, which eliminated the DSH cuts scheduled for 2018 and 2019 but added additional DSH reductions of \$4 billion in 2020 and \$8 billion a year between 2021 and 2025.
 We cannot predict the effect this enactment will have on operators (including UHS), and, thus, our business.